-The three viruses tested in our study were initially isolated from wild populations of wood frogs (Rana sylvatica), leopard frogs (Rana pipiens) and tiger salamanders (Ambystoma tigrinum) in Saskatchewan that experienced dieoffs in 2000.
+The three viruses tested in our study were initially isolated from wild populations of wood frogs (Rana sylvatica), leopard frogs (Rana pipiens) and tiger salamanders (Ambystoma tigrinum) in Saskatchewan that experienced die-offs in 2000.
 Molecular characterization of the three viruses indicate that the leopard frog and wood frog isolates are closely related and are likely strains of Frog Virus 3 (FV3), the type virus of the genus Ranavirus.
 The tiger salamander virus is also member of the genus Ranavirus but is distinct from the frog strains and likely constitutes a distinct viral species.
 Moreover, the tiger salamander virus is closely related to other viruses isolated from tiger salamanders throughout western North America.

-The wood frog virus and leopard frog virus caused 100% mortality in both frogs species and in $\sim$ 10% of the tiger salamanders.
-The tiger salamander virus killed $\sim$ 50% of the wood frogs, none of the leopard frogs and 100% of the tiger salamanders.
+The wood frog virus and leopard frog virus caused 100% mortality in both frogs species and in ~10% of the tiger salamanders.
+The tiger salamander virus killed ~50% of the wood frogs, none of the leopard frogs and 100% of the tiger salamanders.
 There were sublethally infected individuals in all virus treatments not causing 100% mortality.

-Our results suggest that multiple host species may be involved in the ecology of these Saskatchewan ranaviruses and that further study is required before the ecology of any one of the viruses can be understood sufficiently well to predict or mitigate its effects on any of the host species.
+Our results suggest that multiple host species may be involved in the ecology of these Saskatchewan ranaviruses a that further study is required before the ecology of any one of the viruses can be understood sufficiently well predict or mitigate its effects on any of the host species.
+Francisco and Surface and an analysis and a series of the